 - Enameled cast iron better tolerates long exposure to acidic and salty foods, such as long simmers in the oven or being put in the fridge with tomato soup overnight.

 Enamel is more resistant to corrosion than stainless steel.
 Enamel is very nonreactive: it won’t absorb odors or flavor, and it’s highly resistant to acids and salts.
-(Uncoated cast iron is much more reactive, which is why it’s okay to cook things like eggs on uncoated cast iron, but not acidic foods like tomatoes unless you like metallic-tasting tomatoes.)
-In contrast, stainless steel can succumb to acidic and salty food after prolonged exposure (e.g., leaving salty, acidic soup in the pot overnight or for days on end), forming pits and stains and rust.
+(Uncoated cast iron is much more reactive, which is why it’s okay to cook things like eggs on uncoated cast iron, but not acidic foods like tomatoes unless you want to risk metallic-tasting tomatoes.)
+In contrast, stainless steel can succumb to acidic and salty food after prolonged exposure, forming pits and stains and rust.
 This is especially true of cheaper stainless steel which has less chromium and nickel mixed into the iron.
-(Nickel costs some 200 times more than iron, so brand that use a lot of it will brag about how they use 18/8, 18/10, 304, 316, or some other good grade of stainless steel.
-The brands that have nothing to brag about probably won’t disclose the steel grade.)

 - Enameled cast iron can retain heat well.

 This is not always a plus, especially if you are trying to cool down a warm pot in a refrigerator, but enameled cast iron stores lots of heat.
 This is good for things like browning meat, where you don’t want the temperature to drop like a rock just because you threw in a steak.
-However, quality cladded cookware can retain a decent amount of heat as well (e.g., All-Clad Stainless stores about 60% as much heat as a Le Creuset pot), and I’ve made many a pot roast in tri-ply cladded stainless steel with good results.
+Heat retention is also good for keeping food warm for parties.
+However, quality cladded cookware can retain a decent amount of heat as well (e.g., All-Clad Stainless stores about 60% as much heat as a Le Creuset pot), and I’ve made many a pot roast in cladded stainless steel with good results.

 - Enamel or seasoned cast iron can be less sticky than stainless steel.